JordanRL/Fermat/README.md

 echo $five->add($ten); // Prints: "15"
 ```

 Note that the `make()` method allows you to provide both an int and a string as the value.
 In fact, it also allows you to provide a float.
 The first argument is the specific class that will be used for the value, the second argument is the value itself.
-The third and fourth arguments are optional and represent the precision (in number of decimal places) and the base of the number respectively.
-The precision and base arguments will only accept integer values.
+The third and fourth arguments are optional and represent the scale (in number of decimal places) and the base of the number respectively.
+The scale and base arguments will only accept integer values.

-If you do not specify a precision value, and you are using the default values, it automatically has a precision of either 10, or the string length of the input value, whichever is greater.
+If you do not specify a scale value, and you are using the default values, it automatically has a scale of either 10, or the string length of the input value, whichever is greater.

 Here is an example of using the factory method to make a value that is in a base other than base10: